 Highland Community College Technical Center offers an LPN to RN Completion Program which awards an Associate Degree in Nursing (ADN).
 This is a two-semester program that allows licensed practical nurses to "bridge" to the next level of nursing.

-The LPN to RN Completion Program enables the qualified LPN to obtain the knowledge, skills, and abilities of the entry level registered nurse.
+The ADN: LPN to RN Completion Program enables the qualified LPN to obtain the knowledge, skills, and abilities of the entry level registered nurse.
 Through a series of courses that build upon the knowledge and experience of the LPN, the program encourages critical thinking skills, ethical principles, and legal practices of professional nursing established in the Kansas Nurse Practice Act.
 Successful completion of this program enables the graduate to take the national licensure examination (NCLEX-RN ®) to become a registered nurse.

 Please refer to this planning sheet link:

 The LPN to RN Completion Program was “called out” at the quarterly Kansas State Board of Nursing Education Board Meeting on Tuesday, March 24, 2015!

 The RN Class of 2014 was the ONLY 100% first time pass rate out of all of the RN programs in the state of Kansas!